 The machine lit up and a deep, electronic voice played through the game’s speaker.
 “Monster Jackpoooooottttttt!
 I’d never won a Monster Jackpot before so I was incredibly excited.
 I looked up at the top of the machine and saw my total winnings: 1,350 tickets.
 The machine started pumping out tickets, spewing them all over the floor of the arcade.
-Abby and I got down and tried to gather the tickets, folding them into rows of five as quickly as the machine was spitting them out.
+I got down and tried to gather the tickets, folding them into rows of five as quickly as the machine was spitting them out.
 Every now and then we’d look up at the countdown.
 Still 900 to go.
 Then it was under 500.
 Finally our last 100.
 Then it stopped.
 In the end, I had a ticket stack that was at least five or six inches long with more than 1,400 tickets from my total winnings.

 “Would you like some of these tickets?”
 I asked.